JacobNoahGlik/GradeAssistant_PoC/README.md

 ```cmd
 <HttpError 400 when requesting https://sheets.googleapis.com/v4/spreadsheets/$Sheet_ID:batchUpdate?alt=json returned "Invalid requests[0].updateCells: Attempting to write column: 26, beyond the last requested column of: 25".
 Details: "Invalid requests[0].updateCells: Attempting to write column: 26, beyond the last requested column of: 25">
 ```
-This is caused by the default maximum limit of columns imposed by Google Sheets on your Google Spreadsheet.
-Make sure you don't have unintended commas in your CSV.
-You may want to add columns manually if this error persists.
+This is caused by the default maximum column limit imposed by Google Sheets on your Google Spreadsheet.
+Make sure your CSV doesn't have unintended commas.
+If this error persists, you may want to add columns manually.

 ###### [back to top](#Grade-Assistant-Proof-of-Concept)